splunk/observability-workshop/docs/rum/RUM-Setup.md

 If you have access to an EC2 instance and have previously installed the Online Boutique as part of the APM session, you can view it on port 81 of the EC2 instance's IP address.

-If you have not got access to an EC2 instance with the Online Boutique installed then your workshop instructor will provide you with an Online Boutique URL that does not have RUM installed so that you can complete the next steps.
+If you have not got access to an EC2 instance with the Online Boutique installed then your workshop instructor will provide you with the Online Boutique URL that does not have RUM installed so that you can complete the next steps.

 Open your web browser and go to the Online Boutique.
 (The one you previously used, or the one provided by the Workshop instructor).
 You will see the Non RUM Online Boutique running.